claudia-nikel/maRs/README.md

 `marsAverage()` reports only daily average information for windspeed, temperature, and pressure with the option of graphing the entire week's summary.

+`marsMM()` retrives the inputted sol's maximum and minimum value for temperature, windspeed and pressure and displays them in plot and histogram graphs for easier interpretation.

 ## Visualizations
 For windspeed, pressure, and temperature visualizations, user must input a number from the previous 7 Sols.
 Since the function makes use of Plotly, you must save the function as a variable.